UbiquityDotNET/Llvm.NET/Samples/Kaleidoscope/Chapter7.1/Kaleidoscope-ch7.1.md

 [!code-csharp[Generate](CodeGenerator.cs#Generate)]

 Function definitions for lazy JIT are first cloned and renamed, as discussed previously.
-Then a lazy function generator is registered for the name of the function.
+Then a lazy module materializer is registered for the name of the function.
 This creates the stub function exported by the function's name with a callback that knows how to generate the LLVM IR for the function.
-The actual code generation call back is a lambda that simply initializes a new module and pass manager, generates the function using the visitor pattern and returns the function's implementation name and the containing module as a tuple.
-(This is where keeping the code generation ignorant of the JIT comes in handy as the same code is called to generate a module and doesn't need to care if it is eager or lazy)
+The actual code generation call back is a local function that has captured the AST so it initializes a new module, generates the function using the visitor pattern to generatio LLVM IR for the function into the freshly allocated module.
+(This is where keeping the code generation ignorant of the JIT comes in handy as the same code is called to generate a function into a module and doesn't need to care if it is eager or lazy)

 The JIT implementation will do the following after the generator callback returns: